coralblocks/CoralME/README.md

 <pre>
 <b>Note:</b> For a detailed discussion of how a <b>first-class electronic exchange</b> can be built
-from the ground up using the <b>sequencer architecture</b> you should refer to <a href="https://www.coralblocks.com/index.php/building-a-first-class-exchange-architecture-with-coralsequencer/">this article</a>.
+from the ground up using the <a href="https://www.coralblocks.com/index.php/state-of-the-art-distributed-systems-with-coralmq/">sequencer architecture</a> you should refer to <a href="https://www.coralblocks.com/index.php/building-a-first-class-exchange-architecture-with-coralsequencer/">this article</a>.
 </pre>

 ## What is it?